baileyfrancis/prasanco/README.md

 conda env create --name prasanco_py2 --file ./conda/prasanco_py2.yml
 ```

 Due to PrAsAnCo using two different Conda environments, please ensure you provide PrAsAnCo with the path to your conda envs/ directory using `prasanco --conda [path]`.
 This allows PrAsAnCo to activate each of its Conda environments when they are needed.
+You can find this path by typing `conda env list` in to the command line.

 ## Usage